Smaug123/WoofWare.KnuthPlass/README.md

 I consider it a performance bug if it is not performant enough to do that.
 (As I say, I haven't actually used this in prod yet, so I don't know the answer to that question.)

+## Divergences from TeX

+* We relax the definition of "feasibility" slightly: TeX considers solutions to be totally infeasible if their badness is too great, but we may keep them around.
+The upshot is that in edge cases where it's possible to avoid an overfull line but only at a very high cost, WoofWare.KnuthPlass will take that opportunity (likely involving a greatly overstretched previous line) whereas TeX will instead take the overfull line.

 ## Limitations

 ### Hyphenation